Dermatological - Case 2

 Presenting Complaints

-• 44-year-old female patient presenting with a chief complaint of severe, generalized itching for the past 2 weeks.
+• Severe, generalized itching for the past 2 weeks

 History of Presenting Complaint

-• The itching is described as intense, constant, and worse at night, significantly disrupting her sleep.
+• The itching is described as intense, constant, and worse at night, often keeping her awake.

-• The patient has tried using over-the-counter hydrocortisone creams and antihistamines, but they have provided minimal relief.
+• She has tried over-the-counter hydrocortisone creams and antihistamines, but they have provided minimal improvement.

-• She denies any recent changes in soaps, detergents, or other personal care products.
+• She reports no recent changes in soaps, detergents, or other personal care products.

-• The patient reports no fever, chills, or other systemic symptoms.
+• She denies any fever, chills, weight loss, or other systemic symptoms.

 Significant Positives & Negatives For Differentials